Single Vendor vs Multi-Vendor Marketplaces – Find the Right Fit For Your Business

 - Web/App Interface- e-commerce single-vendor sites generally have a simple interface in comparison to multi-vendors.
 This is because marketplaces have a huge variety of products as well as sellers.
 This makes choosing a product difficult, the same also involves more steps.
 Variables such as location, store preference, additional filters have to be added to a multi-store model.
 Selecting products from just one brand will obviously be easier and faster.

-- Development Costs- Although both models require a certain level of investment in design and development, a multi-vendor marketplace will usually cost more.
+- Development Costs- Although both models require a certain level of investment in design and development, creating a multi-vendor marketplace will usually cost more.
 A basic single-store website is comparatively cheaper as there are fewer functionalities and features to be added.
 On the other hand, a marketplace like Etsy has a more complex interface and hence has higher development costs.
 There are also multiple platforms under this model which only adds to the costs.

 - Revenue Streams- Single-store models don’t have intermediaries and hence the vendor receives the entire sales amount, on the other hand, marketplace owners receive a much lower margin.
 In the case of a marketplace, the owner’s revenue can come in the form of commission, subscription fee, marketing fee, value-added benefits, etc. The most common way for a marketplace to earn higher revenue is by increasing its sale volumes